 Roughly 90% of ScoreBig tickets come from ticket brokers.
 Ticket Brokers provide thousands of ticket listings to ScoreBig, Stubhub, TickPick and other ticket sites.
 The only way ScoreBig can add real value to the system is if they convince professional sports teams and other original primary ticket issuers to sell their unsold tickets at prices below the current market price.
 And although ScoreBig provides a solution for sports teams, companies such as Ticket Market Solutions sell unsold inventory on behalf of sports teams at prices below face value already.

 Look at ticket prices of seats in equivalent star ratings on TickPick; I would then place a bid at a 15% discount to the all-in ticket price seen on TickPick (for example if tickets are listed for $100, bid $85).
 If your bid is not accepted, repeat this decreasing the discount from 15% to 10% over time (check ticket prices each time as they change daily).
-Want more tips?
-Read on…
+Read on for more tips…

 Why TickPick is Better than ScoreBig

 TickPick is better than ScoreBig not only because of our transparent ticket ranking system, but because we allow fans to truly name their price.
-Scorebig only allows you to place bids on select events, and for the events that are available you are only allowed to place bids on select, yet specific sections which cannot be altered.
+Scorebig only allows you to place bids on select events.
+For the events that are available, you’re forced to place bids on a star rating, which has predetermined sections which cannot be altered.
 With ScoreBig’s bidding platform you place the same bid price for all of the seats and you have to pay the same price for the first row or last row in your selected sections.
 What I tell people is that when you are bidding on ScoreBig, you need to be comfortable with receiving the worst seats in the selected star rating.

 TickPick presents it’s users with the ability to buy, bid and sell tickets to all events, regardless if it’s below or above face value.
 We provide buyers with transparent information, letting them know what they can buy tickets for and we use algorithms to rank tickets to one another, helping you find the best deal (determined by price and seat location).